thebrumby/HotWalletClaimer/README.md

 ### 1. Install Python & PIP

-If Python and Python Package Installer are not installed on your Windows machine, search for the instuctions to install via the internet:
+If Python and Python Package Installer are not installed on your machine, install as before search for the instuctions to install to install on your platform:

 Ubuntu users:
 sudo apt update && sudo apt install -y python3 python3-pip